Defending Your Savings Against Significant Downturns

 image_2.jpg

-For each ETF, using each method, the maximum drawdown was determined and is charted above.
-Note that the drawdowns are significantly reduced using either trend following strategy.
+For each ETF, using each strategy, the maximum drawdown was determined and is charted above.
+Drawdowns are significantly reduced using any of the trend-following strategies:

 CAGR